AceCentre/AAC-Corpora-Collecting/Grid3-XML-Format.md

 # Grid 3 File Docs

+## Introduction

+This document provides a detailed technical guide to the structure and functionalities of Grid 3 files, focusing on the .gridset format used in Augmentative and Alternative Communication (AAC) boards.
+This guide is targeted at developers, researchers, and advanced users.

+## Terminology

+- Gridset: A zipped archive containing grid files and settings.
+- AAC: Augmentative and Alternative Communication.
+- Cell: A button on an AAC board that can have various functionalities.
+- ScanBlock: A group of cells that are scanned together.

 ## Gridset Archive Structure

 The grid files are part of a `.gridset` zipped archive.
 Renaming the file to `.zip` allows you to unzip and explore its contents.